sergiojrr/sergiojrr/README.md

 ## Intro
 - 👋 Hi, I’m @soaresinfosec
 - ⚛️💻 I’m interested in tech, development and hacking (:
-- 👾👩🏻‍💻 My main goal in Infosec is to become an Exploit Developer and find some critical bugs
+- 👾👩🏻‍💻 My main goal is to become an Exploit Developer and find some critical bugs

 ### Knowledge n Study
 🕵🏻‍♀️ Cyberdefense (course)